homer0/jimpex/README.md

 > **Important:** HTTPS MUST BE enabled in order to use HTTP/2.

-Under the hood, Jimpex uses [Spdy](https://yarnpkg.com/package/spdy) for the HTTP/2 support, and Spdy has custom options you can send it in order to define how it will work; you can send options to Spdy by adding a `spdy` key inside the `http2` object:
+Under the hood, Jimpex uses [Spdy](https://yarnpkg.com/package/spdy) for the HTTP/2 support, and Spdy has custom options you can send in order to define how it will work; you can send options to Spdy by adding a `spdy` key inside the `http2` object:

 ```js
 {